HostGator Security Scans and Quarantines

 - Run an Antivirus scan on any computers that have accessed the hosting package.

 - Reset your cPanel password to a new secure password.
-Please see the following article on how to update your cPanel password.
+Please see the following article on How to Request a New cPanel Password.

 - Proactively protect against malware and vulnerabilities with a website security plan from our partners at SiteLock.
-For more information check out the SiteLock Special Offer.
+For more information check out the SiteLock Website Security Special Offer.